idia640/presentations/week05/PITCHME.md

 ## What is priming?

-*Exposure to a stimulus (images or pathways) experienced before influence the response to another stimulus; processing is faster the next time around for a period of time (day or two).*
+*Exposure to a stimulus (images or pathways) experienced influences the subsequent response to another stimulus; processing is faster the next time around for a period of time (day or two).*

 <img src="images/priming.png" align="center" height="30%" width="30%">

 Note:

 Priming works across all senses and modalities: verbal & visual.
-It is fften dependent on the physical conditions under which encoding occurred: context matters.
+It is often dependent on the physical conditions under which encoding occurred: context matters.

 Priming works best when in the same modality.

 Priming affects semantic networks: for example, dog primes cat in an associate task.
 Dog primes wolf in a semantic task.

 Affects:
 - identification
-- perceptions & judgements (what is that? vs who is that?)
+- perceptions & judgements
 - subsequent behavior
 - goals and motivations